-Archaeology of the Final Decade explores the reverberations of 20th century modernist universalisms, taking the Festival of Arts, Shiraz-Persepolis (1967-1977) as a case study and point of departure.
-A Utopian Stage explores the genealogies and implications of the Festival’s modernist ambitions, using it as a lens through which to reconsider the legacies of modernism’s radical progressive arc.
+Archaeology of the Final Decade explores the genealogies and implications of the Festival of Art’s modernist ambitions, using it as a lens through which to reconsider the legacies of modernism’s radical progressive arc.

 Our interest is in locating the festival in the immediate aftermath of decolonisation, to understand how the festival put cultural expressions from Asia and Africa on the map as valuable and equal.
 Its pioneering ‘world stage’ brought together these distant voices alongside Western expressions from both sides of the Iron Curtain.
 The process of discovery, deconstruction, reorientation, and the affirmation of non-European sensibilities found a natural ally in the internationally fluid and subversive avant-garde, which sought to break from the constraints and stabilities of its own traditions.

 The festival summoned a complex network of artistic perspectives, which resulted in a collective, hyper-modernist, arena of experimentation.
 Its programme juxtaposed performances ranging from the intimate to the ritual, archaic to contemporary, folkloric to experimental, and satirical to subversive.

 The festival proposed a sophisticated version of universalism that would reject any reductive principle of a unified globalised culture.
 Instead, the careful selection of programming mapped encounters that dreamt up a utopian vision of heterogeneous unity.
 This vision was articulated temporally and spatially – the festival’s stage united diverse expressions across historical time and improvised alternative performance spaces across the open city and nature.